pattytonyoneill/FamilyRecipes/README.md

 - put drop down menu to have user choose measurement type
 - have measurements able to be converted from metric to US standard
 - add ability to put fractions in recipes
+- have the user be able to add recipes of their own

 ## Credits
 -  [Create a Recipe App](https://engineertodeveloper.com/getting-started-with-django-forms-create-a-recipe-app/)